 1. Create a Uniform Username

-I’ve seen so many Nigerians make this mistake even guys who call themselves professionals in one field or the other.
+I have seen so many Nigerians make this mistake even guys who call themselves professionals in one field or the other.
 You see them bearing, for example, Shola Adebimpe Banks on Facebook, and on Twitter they are bearing Shola Banks.

-They think Shola Banks and Show Banks are the same but in simple terms, they are not and asides this, different usernames might confuse people whether it’s truly you or not.
+They think Shola Banks and Show Banks are the same but in simple terms, they are not, and aside from this, different usernames might confuse people about whether it’s truly you or not.
 So the best thing here, as regards personal branding, is to go for one unique name or username for all your handles.
 On all my social media handles, you’ll see “Ralph Bamigboye” as my name.

 I did this to make people locate easily me on all social media platforms.
 Part of personal branding is having a unique name and uniform name for all social media handles.
-Also, keep in mind that your names or username should be short.
+Also, keep in mind that your name or username should be short.
 You don’t want a name that is twisted and long.
 My best suggestion is here is to “KISS” it.

 K = Keep